psimm/website/content/blog/_index.md

 sidebar:
   title: Data science blog
   description: |
     My articles are typically about new libraries and services that I try out.
-Occasionally I discuss data science philosphy or project management.
+Occasionally I discuss data science philosophy or project management.
+Illustration by <a href="https://unsplash.com/@sonance">Viktor Forgacs</a> on <a href="https://unsplash.com/photos/7C5N8yLaeDI">Unsplash</a>

   author: ""
   text_link_label: Subscribe via RSS